 You must add additional evaluation patterns with different amounts of spatial and temporal locality.
-We strongly recommend including some patterns that mix reads/writes and random patterns.
-We recommend a total of six or more patterns for evaluation.
+We recommend including some patterns that mix reads/writes and random patterns.
+We recommend adding three more patterns for evaluation.
 Obviously, these patterns need to be carefully chosen to highlight the differences between the baseline and alternative designs.
 You will also need to add the name of the new dataset to the mem-sim simulator script.

 Writing an access pattern for the simulator is similar to writing a test case.
 Basically for each pattern you need to write a Python function that returns a list of source messages, a list of sink message, and a list of memory address-data pairs that will be loaded to the test memory before the simulation.
-Figure 11 shows you loop-3d pattern.
 Please keep in mind that patterns you will write in the simulator are not for testing.
 Instead, you need to fully test your designs using test cases and then use patterns in the simulator script as a way to evaluate your designs.

-6. Looking Towards the Multicore System in Lab 5
+6. Looking Towards the Multicore System in Lab 4

-In lab 5, we will compose the pipelined processor and cache memory designed in labs 2-3 to create a baseline single-core system, and we will compose the pipelined processor, cache memory, and bus network designed in labs 2-4 to create the alternative multicore system.
+In lab 4, we will compose the pipelined processor designed in lab 2 (which includes the multiplier designed in lab 1) and the cache memory designed in lab 3 to create a baseline single-core system, and we will compose the pipelined processor, cache memory, and a simple ring networks network designed in lab 4 to create the alternative multicore system.
 You will be developing a serial and parallel sorting microbenchmark, and comparing the performance of this microbenchmark across the baseline and alternative designs.
 You will quickly find that the performance of your alternative multicore system is limited by the hit latency of the cache you designed in this lab.
 While we could move to a more aggressive pipelined cache microarchitecture, you can achieve much of the same benefit by simply merging states in the FSM control unit used in this lab.
 Ideally, you would merge enough states to enable a single-cycle hit latency for reads (i.e., a single state for read hits) and a sustained throughput of one read hit per cycle.
 This requires performing tag check and data access in parallel, and carefully handling the val/rdy signals for the cache request and response interfaces.
-Writes can potentially use two states to do tag check and data access in sequence, although single-
+Writes can potentially use two states to do tag check and data access in sequence, although singlecycle hit latency for writes is still possible if the cache response is sent back in the first state.
+Reducing the read hit latency is the most critical since this would improve the performance of instruction fetch in your processor.
+There is no need to wait until lab 4.
+Students should feel free to start optimizing their cache as part of the alternative design in this lab, or after this lab is submitted.